Does gambling affect your mortgage application?

 Your history maintained by the credit reference agencies reflects how well – or otherwise – you have managed past debts and credit.
 In other words, your credit score will reflect the extent to which you have paid your debts as they fall due and have avoided action such as County Court Judgments (CCJs) when creditors have sought repayment.

-Provided you have been meeting all your gambling debts, therefore, the impact of that activity on your credit rating is likely to be fairly indirect.
+Provided you have been meeting all your gambling debtsDebts incurred due to gambling, which may affect a borrower'..., therefore, the impact of that activity on your credit rating is likely to be fairly indirect.
 What will count most of all is the inscription of your name on the Electoral Roll, those individuals with whom you maintain any kind of financial relationship, and the absence of any court judgments or orders.

 If you want to know what information will be revealed to any potential mortgage lender, remember that you have a legal right to receive that information from the credit reference agencies.
 Furthermore, as Citizens Advice explains, you have the right to request such a “statutory credit report” free of charge upon request.